 Therefore do not associate with one who flatters with his lips.

 a.
 He who goes about as a talebearer reveals secrets: The man or woman who is a talebearer or gossip loves to reveal things that should more properly be concealed.
 There are certainly some things that should be revealed (Ephesians 5:11), but many things should be concealed out of love (1 Peter 4:8).
-Wisdom will know which is approach is appropriate in each situation.
+Wisdom will know which is appropriate in each situation.

 b.
 Therefore do not associate with one who flatters with his lips: The person who flatters with his lips will often speak against you as quickly as they speak for you.
 It is better to stay clear of such people (do not associate).

 i.
 “The idea of ‘opens his lips’ is that such a one is always ready to talk; and if he is willing to talk to you about others, he will be willing to talk to others about you.”
 (Ross)